January 26, 3:00 PM–6:00 PM

-Join us on Saturday, January 25 from 6:30 – 7:30 at Franklin Street Works for one last tour of our current show, “Otherwise Obscured: Erasure in Body and Text,” with guest curator Danilo Machado.
+Join us on Sunday, January 26 from 3:00 – 6:00p at Franklin Street Works for a free, public closing party on the last day of our current exhibition “Otherwise Obscured: Erasure in Body and Text.”
+The party is free and open the public and includes a poetry salon, a curator tour, and wine and champagne.
 The exhibition shows how acts of erasure can uphold and subvert authority.
-This free, public event is sponsored in part by the Stamford Arts & Culture Community Arts Partnership Program.
+This free, public event is sponsored in part by the Stamford Arts & Culture Community Arts Partnership Program

 On view from September 21, 2019 – Jan 26, 2020, Franklin Street Works fall group exhibition “Otherwise Obscured: Erasure in Body and Text,” is curated by Danilo Machado and explores how tactics of erasure can be used to uphold systems of oppression and colonization, but can also be counterpoints—artists can turn a subtractive act into an additive one, poke holes in the colonizer’s language and logic, and queer temporal spaces and histories.
 Otherwise Obscured examines relationships between the erasure of text through redaction and illegibility and the erasure of bodies through policy and violence.
 The exhibition’s title riffs on poet Ángel García’s definition of erasure in the 2019 essay Lessons on Erasure.